edoelas/agdb/_posts/2021-05-25-I-am-a-sinner.md

 - **Adding RSS**.
 Yes, you can read my blog withot ever entering my blog.
 Without appreciating the beauty of it.

 - **Hide useless links when printing**.
 If you want to print some article now you can do it withot printing the ugly [home]({{ site.baseurl }}) links.
-I don't know if anybody will do that but it is a problem that I have encountered when saving other webpages as PDF.
+I don't know if anybody will print them but it is a problem that I have encountered when saving other webpages as PDF.

 - **Google analytics**.
 Google knows what are you eating right now.
 Are you using [DuckDuckGo](https://duckduckgo.com/)?
 Useless in this page.
 I just want to know (for free) how many people is visiting my blog and where are the visitors from.
 Any alternatives are welcome, my email is at the end of the home screen.